 In fact, according to Medicare’s break down of demographics who currently are on Medicare, 16% of beneficiaries are under 65.

-If you currently receive Social Security Disability benefits and have been receiving these benefits for a minimum of 24 months, you could potentially begin Medicare coverage.
+If you receive Social Security Disability and have been getting these benefits for 24 months, you could begin Medicare.

-There may be exceptions on a case by case situation where beneficiaries aren’t required to wait the entirety of the 24 months.
+There may be exceptions on a case by case situation where recipients aren’t required to wait the entirety of the 24 months.

 ESRD before Turning 65